fivetran/dbt-language-server/README.md

 ### dbt status

-When you open dbt model you can use dbt Wizard status bar items.
+When you open dbt model you can use status bar items.
 The following actions are available:

 - Change path to python interpreter used by extension.
 - Install latest dbt in the selected python environment.